 R.D.
 Burck is named interim chancellor on June 1 and named permanent chancellor on December 6.

 R.D.
-Burck announces that he intends to step down as Chancellor by Sept.
-1, 2003, as part of an orderly plan for leadership succession.
+Burck announces that he intends to step down as chancellor by September 1, as part of an orderly plan for leadership succession.

 Mark G. Yudof is named chancellor on June 21.
 He serves until 2008.